0xJs/RedTeaming_CheatSheet/cloud/azure/privilege-escalation.md

 ## Illicit Consent Grant
 - If app registration is allowed for users [link](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/UserSettings) and you can enumerate AD users/emails you can perform Illicit Consent Grant Phishing with an app from inside the tenant.
-- [Link](../initial-access-attacks.md#Illicit-Consent-Grant-phishing) to the attack from Initial Access Attacks
+- [Link to initial access attacks](../initial-access-attacks.md#Illicit-Consent-Grant-phishing) to the attack from Initial Access Attacks
 - Use `Accounts in this organizational directory only (<TENANT NAME> only - Single tenant)` since its from inside the tenant already!

 ## JWT assertion Key vault sign permissions